cloudblog004/fantasticfoodies/content/en/posts/2221-recipe-of-ultimate-chicken-bolognaise.md

 1. Take  g

 Our best ever spaghetti bolognese is super easy and a true Italian classic with a meaty, chilli sauce.
 This recipe comes courtesy of BBC Good Food user Andrew Balmer.
 Drain pasta well, toss with bolognaise sauce and serve with parmesan on the side to sprinkle over.
-Chicken Mince, Chopped Tomato,dry white wine, Chicken Stock (Onions, Carrots, leeks and Celery) Onions, Carrots, Bacon pieces, Mushrooms, Celery, Sunflower oil, Mixed herbs, salt and pepper. &gt; Chicken &amp; Pumpkin Bolognaise.
+Chicken Mince, Chopped Tomato,dry white wine, Chicken Stock (Onions, Carrots, leeks and Celery) Onions, Carrots, Bacon pieces, Mushrooms, Celery, Sunflower oil, Mixed herbs, salt and pepper. &gt; Chicken & Pumpkin Bolognaise.

 <!--inarticleads2-->